Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **DLT** Delta Live Tables in Databricks provide structured streaming capabilities, which allow data to be continuosly ingested, processed and written to Delta tables.
 When you query a DLT in a notebook that is not attached to a DLT pipeline, you are querying the table as it is at that moment, no the live streaming version.
 When you are querying a DLT outside of the pipeline, you are essentially querying the current state of the Delta table.
-Whether the table was defined as batch or streaming doesnt´ influence this fact.
+Whether the table was defined as batch or streaming doesnt´

+**How much time could preserve the data the DLT*

+ Databricks' Delta Live Tables (DLT) and the associated streaming mechanisms are built on top of Delta Lake.
+Delta Lake allows you to maintain a versioned history of your data, which supports operations like auditing, rollbacks, and fine-grained time-travel queries.

+influence this fact.

+**What DAG primarily does?**
+DAG visualizes the sequence and dependencies of taks.

+**Task Details** Typically provide information about the task´s execution, status, duration.

 #### A data engineer is creating a live streaming table to be used by other members of their team.
 They want to indicate that the table contains silver quality data.